JohnnyBlocks/JBs-Lab-Production/_posts/2019-01-23-options-for-creating-new-site-with-jekyll.md

 image: assets/images/13.jpg
 ---

 `jekyll new <PATH>` installs a new Jekyll site at the path specified (relative to current directory).
 In this case, Jekyll will be installed in a directory called `myblog`.
-Here are some additional details:
+Here are some additional details:<!--more-->

 - To install the Jekyll site into the directory you're currently in, run `jekyll new` .
 If the existing directory isn't empty, you can pass the --force option with jekyll new . --force.
 - `jekyll new` automatically initiates `bundle install` to install the dependencies required.
 (If you don't want Bundler to install the gems, use `jekyll new myblog --skip-bundle`.)